Infantile epileptic spasms syndrome: Neurosurgery

 Prompt neurosurgery may be indicated in treatment-resistant cases with a demonstrated localised epileptic focus.
 Some 60% of persons having undergone neurosurgery are subsequently seizure-free.
 More specifically, these neurosurgical procedures include: hemispherectomy/hemispherotomy and non-hemispheric surgery.
 Small epileptic foci augur a favourable outcome, however, in most cases, resection of extensive multilobar cortical dysplasias is called for, resulting in limited cognitive improvement.
 In patients where there is a brain tumor involved as a potential cause of the epileptic focus, then tumor resection may be indicated.

 Dietary interventions

 There is some evidence for the use of the ketogenic diet or modified Atkins diet in cases which have failed to respond to pharmacotherapy, though ketogenic diet was more effective.

 Prognosis

 Prognosis of epileptic spasms and IESS depends predominately upon aetiology, and less so on treatment.
-Unfavourable prognostic factors include: symptomatic aetiology, early onset (prior to 3 months), presence of other seizure types prior to onset of infantile spasms, poor treatment response, EEG asymmetry, absence of typical hypsarrhythmia, and (prolongued) developmental regression.
+Unfavourable prognostic factors include: symptomatic aetiology, early onset (prior to 3 months), presence of other seizure types prior to onset of infantile spasms, poor treatment response, electroencephalogram asymmetry, absence of typical hypsarrhythmia, and (prolongued) developmental regression.
 Premature mortality rates range from 5% to 31%, and depend upon the underlying aetiology of the infantile spasms.

 Whereas some 80% of all individuals with IESS will exhibit residual neurodevelopmental impairment, the figure falls to only a third for cryptogenic cases.
 Brisk initiation of therapy appears to be associated with more favourable neurodevelopmental outcomes - especially in cryptogenic cases.